 Let's look at the detail:

 Cost

-The amount you pay depends on how much you are paid in your job.
+The amount you pay depends on how much you are paid.
 The rates vary from 5.5% to 12.5%, and your contribution rate depends on the band you fall into in the table below.